Man arrested for alleged involvement in shootout on Juban Road

 But, police say shortly after Hatters arrived at his Juban Road residence, he, a second man whose last name is "Curry" and Poole participated in an exchange of gunfire.

-Police say Hatters told them Poole used a AR 15 pistol during the exchange.
+Police say Hatters told them Poole used an AR 15 during the exchange.

 Investigators arrested Poole for illegal use of weapons and attempted second-degree murder.